Best Practices

 • Maximum borrower income ≤ 100% of Area Median Income

-• Must occupy home as primary residence
+• Occupy the home as their primary residence

 • Special Purpose Credit Program (allows eligibility to be limited to an economically disadvantaged class of persons)